The Beauty of Summer in Maine

 Regional outlook through the weekend

-For the latest official forecast information and bulletins, please check out NWS Gray for western and southern areas, and NWS Caribou for eastern and northern areas.
+► ► For the latest official forecasts, bulletins and advisories, please check in with the National Weather Service in Gray for western and southern areas, or Caribou for northern and eastern parts of Maine.

 Please consider supporting Pine Tree Weather ► ► Your financial donations are much appreciated to keep this site funded and for further development.

 I sincerely appreciate your support not only financially, but also in sharing my efforts with others.

 For more information from me, please check the Pine Tree Weather Facebook page as well as my Twitter feed.

 A cold front will pass through the region on Saturday to sweep the heat and humidity out of the region.
 With the dew point forecast in the 70s for a good chunk of the coastal plain and moisture being pumped in ahead of the front, this presents the best severe storm threat of the summer thus far for the state.

 There is the risk for an isolated shower or thunderstorm Saturday morning, but the main event appears to be late morning for the Allagash region and afternoon for the rest of the state.
 Damaging wind is the main threat.
 Given the high humidity level, flash flood potential downpours and hydroplaning on the highways is of concern.
 Some areas could see 1-2"+ of localized rainfall in a short period of time.
 With the intrusion of cold air aloft, there is large hail potential with the well organized storms.

 The big question as always is if the storms will hold together to reach the shorelines.
 Given the projected track of the frontal boundary, the coastline has a fair shot at seeing some action.